2021 - 2022

 OVERVIEW OF PROCUREMENT SERIES

-The PROCUREMENT SERIES TRAINING – THE CRADLE TO GRAVE OF PROCUREMENT is an exciting new online subscription-based service brought to you in partnership with our own resident legal procurement expert, Scott Alden.
+The ONLINE PROCUREMENT SERIES TRAINING – THE CRADLE TO GRAVE OF PROCUREMENT is an exciting new online subscription-based service brought to you in partnership with our own resident legal procurement expert, Scott Alden.

 This ten-part series is a must for anyone in procurement or has Procurement functions as part of their role.

-The PROCUREMENT SERIES TRAINING – THE CRADLE TO GRAVE OF PROCUREMENT is designed to deal with six core topics within Procurement, two that deal with specific new emerging areas of Procurement and a final two sessions reserved as‘Open Forum / Ask the Expert’ formats.
+The ONLINE PROCUREMENT SERIES TRAINING – THE CRADLE TO GRAVE OF PROCUREMENT is designed to deal with six core topics within Procurement, two that deal with specific new emerging areas of Procurement and a final two sessions reserved as‘Open Forum / Ask the Expert’ formats.

 The series uses a variety of learning styles including traditional presentation style, video and audio where appropriate, Workshops and specific facilitator led case studies, knowledge sharing and scenario based questions.